manan-ec/manan-ec.github.io/devlog/feb24-week-4.md

 Started @8:00

-- 08:00 - Started with upgrading `svelte` to support latest version of `sveltestrap`.
+- 08:00 - Started with upgrading `svelte` to support the latest version of `sveltestrap`.
-- 09:30 - Fixed dependancy error, now wiring theme to all components.
+- 09:30 - Fixed dependency error, now wiring theme to all components.
 - 10:30 - Seems like there is still something wrong with how sveltestrap is installed.
 - 11:30 - Updated tests to account for refactor.
 - 13:30 - Wiring `theme` to LayoutPlanner components.